itstudent17/linux/README.md

 # React

-CSS files are imported by thier address: `import "./index.css";`
+CSS files are imported by their address: `import "./index.css";`

 # React Developer Interviews